Richard Fenno: Early life and education

+Career

+In 1958, Fenno was hired by the University of Rochester, where he spent his career.
+He wrote about Republicans and Democrats and explored rural, urban and African American congressional districts in depth.
+An independent who never publicized his personal political views, he never endorsed any candidates.

-Fenno's books Congressmen in Committees (1973) and Home Style: House Members in Their Districts (1978) (for which he won the first D. B. Hardeman Prize) established him as a leading scholar of American politics.
-With William Riker, Fenno built the reputation of Rochester's political science department.
+Fenno's books Congressmen in Committees (1973) and Home Style: House Members in Their Districts (1978), for which he won the first D. B. Hardeman Prize, established him as a leading scholar of American politics.
+With William Riker, Fenno built the reputation of University of Rochester's political science department.
 Riker focused on positive political science, while Fenno focused on establishing Rochester as a center for congressional studies.
 He built the first internship program for undergraduates to work in Congress.

-Fenno's trademark style of political science research is sometimes referred to as "Soak and Poke" (see Fenno 1986).
+Fenno's trademark style of political science research is sometimes referred to as "Soak and Poke" (see Fenno, 1986).
 Rather than relying primarily on data sets or rational choice theory, Fenno undertook empirical observation of the movements of political actors on the stage of politics.
 His most famous book Home Style is written in this fashion.

-Fenno won the American Political Science Association's (APSA) Woodrow Wilson Award for the best book in political science in 1978 for Home Style.
+In 1978, Fenno won the American Political Science Association's (APSA) Woodrow Wilson Award for the best book in political science for "Home Style".

 In 1996, the Association for Budgeting & Financial Management awarded Fenno its Aaron Wildavsky Award for Lifetime Scholarly Achievement in Public Budgeting, for his work on Congress and appropriations.
 Congress at the Grassroots won the 2001 V. O. Key Award for the best book on southern politics.

 Fenno served as book review editor of the American Political Science Review (1968–1971), as a director of the Social Science Research Council, and as president of APSA (1984–1985).
 He was also a member of the National Academy of Sciences, a Fellow of the American Academy of Arts and Sciences, and a member of the American Philosophical Society.
 Since 1986, APSA's Legislative Studies Section has awarded the Richard F. Fenno Jr. Prize for the best book on legislative studies.

 Fenno's archival collection is housed at the University of Rochester's River Campus Libraries Department of Rare Books, Special Collections, and Preservation.
-Research interview and oral history notes are also housed at the National Archives and Records Administration's Center for Legislative Activities.
+Research interviews and oral history notes are also housed at the National Archives and Records Administration's Center for Legislative Activities.